Are Pain Meds for Dogs Safe?

 (NOTE: Cats are especially sensitive to the adverse effects of NSAIDs, but because more dogs are exposed to these medications, a greater number of NSAID toxicity cases are reported in dogs in comparison to cats.)

 Acetaminophen (Tylenol) presents a slightly different story.
 Acetaminophen is not an NSAID.
 No one is exactly sure how it works to reduce pain and fever (it has no effect on inflammation), but when dogs ingest toxic amounts of acetaminophen, it destroys their liver cells, damages the kidneys and converts hemoglobin, the oxygen-carrying molecule in blood, to methemoglobin resulting poor oxygen delivery throughout the body and tissue damage.

 (NOTE: Cats are so sensitive to the adverse effects of acetaminophen that just one, regular strength tablet can result in death.)

 What Can I Give My Dog For Pain Relief?

 For all of the above reasons, you should not give NSAIDs, like aspirin and ibuprofen, or other pain relievers, such as Tylenol, to dogs or other pets without the supervision of a veterinarian.
-Drug companies have designed specific canine pain medication that are safer and more effective than those that are designed for people.
+Drug companies have designed specific pet pain medication that are safer and more effective than those that are designed for people.
 With a veterinarian recommendation, you can access prescription pain medicine for dogs that can safely and effectively relieve your pet from discomfort.
 With a prescription, you can choose from brands like Carpofen, Etodolac and Meloxicam.

 With knowledge of the specifics of a dog’s health history, your vet can make a proper diagnosis to determine which medication and dose is most appropriate for your dog and design a plan for monitoring that will make treatment as safe as possible.